sql-js/sql.js/README.md

 });
 ```

+`NOTHING` is now a reserved word in SQLite, whereas previously it was not.
+This could cause errors like `Error: near "nothing": syntax error`

 ### Downloading/Using: ###
 Although asm.js files were distributed as a single Javascript file, WebAssembly libraries are most efficiently distributed as a pair of files, the `.js`  loader and the `.wasm` file, like [dist/sql-wasm.js]([dist/sql-wasm.js]) and [dist/sql-wasm.wasm]([dist/sql-wasm.wasm]).
 The `.js` file is reponsible for wrapping/loading the `.wasm` file.